Gale College: History

-In 1865, the Methodist Episcopal Church took over the school and it held classes until 1871.
+In 1865, the Methodist Episcopal Church took over the school and held classes until 1871.
 The Presbyterians took over until 1901 and changed the name to Gale College in the 1890s.
 The Synod of the Norwegian Evangelical Lutheran Church in America purchased the college in 1901.
 In 1915, they built a new dormitory and gymnasium.
-They constructed a new heating building in 1921.
-The Lutherans suspended the school for the 1938-9 school year because of too small enrollment and closed it permanently in June 1939.
+They constructed a new heating plant in 1921.
+The Lutherans suspended the school for the 1938-39 school year because of too small enrollment and closed it permanently in June 1939.